trankimtung/aws-llmops-workshop/docs/part-01/50-building-a-cicd-pipeline.md

 3. Repeat steps 1 and 2 for the Production environment.

-4. You can also click on the View logs link for the `SystemTests` action within the QA stage.
-This will display the results of the automated system test that need to pass before the solution can be deployed into production.
+4. You can also click on the `View logs` link for the `SystemTests` action within the QA stage.
+This will display the results of the automated system test that need to pass before production deployment starts.

+# Next steps

+Navigate to [Evolving Generative AI applications](/part-02/) to start part 2 of the workshop.